CMOR functions#

 get_variable

-(table_name, short_name[, derived])Search and return the variable info.
+(table_name, short_name[, derived])Search and return the variable information.

 - Parameters: